-A Caudal Steroid Injection is steroid medication injected into the epidural space, in the lowest part.
+A Caudal Steroid Injection is steroid medication administered to the epidural space, in the lowest part.
 Inflamed spinal nerves can be easily managed by this medication, and the procedure should only take a few minutes to complete.

 The sciatic nerve is the largest nerve in the body.
 When irritated, it causes the condition sciatica.
 Sciatica usually affects one side of the lower body.
 It’s diagnosed as a pain that radiates from the lower back and down the thigh and leg.
-The pain can be either sharp and dull, and is usually accompanied by numb or tingling sensation.
+The pain can be either sharp, dull, or both, and is usually accompanied by numb or tingling sensation.

 What does the procedure look like?

 The procedure requires little preparation and is done in the clinic at Portland Pain and Spine.
 The patient will assume a prone position, face down with a pillow under the abdomen, lifting the sacrum.

 The physician administers or injects a local anesthetic, desensitizing and numbing the skin and tissue above a hole at the bottom of the sacrum.
 This is called the sacral hiatus.

 When the location has been desensitized and is numb to touch, the doctor inserts a needle into the sacral hiatus, through the caudal epidural area and makes the injection.
 The injection is done in the location of the open space in the sacrum, the location of the inflamed nerves.

 The physician then inserts a contrast solution with the needle.
 Then utilizing a fluoroscope, a kind of x-ray equipment, the doctor ensures that the end of the needle is accurately placed within the epidural space.